searchspring/snap/README.md

 ```

 #### Non-Hierarchy Config
-To use a Non-Hierarchy configuration, each dropdown will contain it's own field and can be of any type.
+To use a Non-Hierarchy configuration, each dropdown will contain its own field and can be of any type.
 Here is an example of a Non-Hierarchy `FinderControllerConfig` object:

 Note if using fields that are not of hierarchy type, `levels` is not required